 Everyone needs to influence someone.
 Salespeople, business executives, financial professionals, attorneys, political leaders and parents must sway the opinions of others to succeed in their roles.
 And while most concentrate on honing their message and delivery techniques to succeed, research reveals that another factor can play a big role in your ability to influence.
 Surprisingly, it’s your appearance – especially your face.

+In fact, researchers recently stated what years of studies have revealed: “Competence judgments based on facial appearance predict election results in Western countries.”
 Why is appearance so important in influencing others?
 Science has uncovered three underlying reasons:

 - Loss Aversion: We automatically look for good opportunities and try to avoid people and things that could cause us problems.

 - Our minds quickly size up and form first impressions of people we meet.

 - First impressions last.